 **the minimum wage offset only apply unless a legally sound agreement is voluntarily signed by the manager**

-California court of appeal disposed of that argument in Isner v.
-Falkererg by holding that the owner or management company need only pay the manager of the “time spent carrying out assigned duties.”
+California Court of Appeal disposed of that argument in Isner v.
+Falkererg by holding that the owner or management company need only pay the manager for the “time spent carrying out assigned duties.”

 Therefore, hours spent sleeping, cooking, eating, talking with friends on the phone, watching television, playing computer games, and engaging in other personal activities are not compensable even though the manager may be “waiting” for a repairman to arrive or sitting around all day during an “open house” to exhibit a vacant unit to prospective tenants.

-Court decided, an owner or management company does not need to pay a resident manager who is required to live on-site for “on-call”, “stand by” or “waiting” time if the Manager is not actively working.
+The court decided that an owner or management company does not need to pay a resident manager who is required to live on-site for “on-call”, “stand by,” or “waiting” time if the Manager is not actively working.

 However, the time manager spends, for example, overseeing the repairman or actually showing a vacancy o potential applicants is compensable because the manager is actually working.